datanav/docs/tutorial-getting-started-collect.rst

 Collect data
 ============

-In this Getting Started tutorial we will connect Sesam to two different data providers: a CRM provider and the Norwegian Enhetsregisteret.
-The CRM provider will contain some company data we wish to send to HubSpot.
-We will later in Getting Started use the data imported from Enhetsregisteret to improve on the data quality from the CRM before sending the data to HubSpot.
+In this tutorial we will connect Sesam to two different data sources: your newly created Hubspot account and the Norwegian Central Coordinating Register for Legal Entities, "Enhetsregisteret".
+Later in Getting Started we will use the data imported from Enhetsregisteret to improve on the data quality from HubSpot before sending the data to back to HubSpot.

 After having succesfully connected to these providers you will create inbound pipes for each relevant datatype we want to work with.
-The data passed through these inbound pipes will be used throughout the Getting Started guide.

 .. admonition::  Objectives: